huff-language/huffc/docs/README.md

 ### OpenSSL error

 If you get an OpenSSL error from NPM when running `npm run dev`, you may need to export a `NODE_OPTIONS` variable for this session.
+More information on this error is available in the [webpack/webpack Github repo](https://github.com/webpack/webpack/issues/14532).

 1. If you see something like this: